Pan y Amor

 Girls & Boys, infant to 5 years old

-These children are ophanged, abandoned, or at-risk and are provided food, clothing, medical care, and psycholigical care.
+These children are ophaned, abandoned, or at-risk and are provided food, clothing, medical care, and psychological care.
 Many of the children are adopted as they reach elementary school age.

 |Maria Reina Lunch & Tutoring (La Paz, Bolivia)